Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: Introduction

-where $D\mathbf{\Phi}$ is the Fr\'echet derivative of $\mathbf{\Phi}$, $\mathbf{\Phi}^\dagger$ denotes the Moore-Penrose inverse of $\mathbf{\Phi}$, and $\mathbf{P}_\mathbf{\Phi}^\perp=\mathbf{I}-\mathbf{\Phi}\mathbf{\Phi}^\dagger$ is a projection operator that projects a vector into the orthognal complement of the column space of $\mathbf{\Phi}$.
 In the realm of practical applications, the task of tackling the intricate coupling relationships among model parameters often presents a complex challenge.
-To navigate these challenges, scholars have proposed different simplified forms for the Jacobian matrix.
-Notably, Kaufman \cite{kaufman1975variable} proposed a simplified form under the premise that the second term of the Jacobian matrix \eqref{jac1} exerts minimal influence on the final outcome:
+To mitigate this, scholars have proposed different simplified forms for the Jacobian matrix.
+Notably, Kaufman \cite{kaufman1975variable} {introduced} a simplified form under the premise that the second term of the Jacobian matrix \eqref{jac1} has minimal influence on the final outcome:

-In \cite{ruano1991new}, Ruano et al. introduced an even more concise form of the Jacobian matrix:
+In \cite{ruano1991new}, Ruano et al. proposed an even more concise form of the Jacobian matrix:

 Additionally, Song et al. \cite{song2020secant} have constructed an approximate Jacobian matrix using the secant method and proved the convergence of the secant method-based VP algorithm.
 Shearer et al. \cite{shearer2013generalization} proposed a method for addressing the approximate coupling relationship between parameters in non-least squares situations.
-Newman et al. \cite{newman2021train}, in the context of neural network training, presented an approximate Jacobian matrix for a simplified objective function based on the cross-entropy target function and developed a new training method named `` Train like VP ".